cryptocrowd-city/xcrc-wallet/doc/bulwark-core/TOR-Support-In-Bulwark.md

 your bulwarkd's P2P listen port (52541 by default).

 ```
--externalip=X   You can tell bulwark about its publicly reachable address using
+-externalip=X   You can tell cryptocrowd about its publicly reachable address using
                 this option, and this can be a .onion address.
 Given the above
                 configuration, you can find your onion address in
                 /var/lib/tor/bulwark-service/hostname.
 Onion addresses are given